Some Argentines turn to unusual pandemic pets for comfort

 10 of17 Alberto Ramon Castro pets horse Coco at the San Jose Home for seniors where he lives in Tandil, Argentina, Wednesday, Sept.
 15, 2021.
 The 77-year-old had spent much of his time sitting in a chair.
 “It changed my life.
 I care for it, it seeks me out and when I approach, it neighs.
 As long as I am there, nothing is going to happen to it," he said.
 Natacha Pisarenko/AP Show More Show Less

-11 of17 Nurse Osvaldo Negri holds a tarantula, one of his 60 spiders in Lanus, Argentina, Thursday, Sept.
-9, 2021.
-Nurse Osvaldo Negri holds a tarantula, one of his 60 pet spiders in Lanus, Argentina, Thursday, Sept.
+11 of17 Nurse Osvaldo Negri holds a tarantula, one of his 60 pet spiders in Lanus, Argentina, Thursday, Sept.
 9, 2021.
 The 50-year-old nurse said he began raising spiders to overcome arachnophobia and that caring for them has helped him cope with working at the hospital in the midst of COVID-19, “unplugging” as he watches and sometimes touches the spiders, feeding them cockroaches.
 Natacha Pisarenko/AP Show More Show Less

 12 of17 Luciana Benetti, 16, feeds her pet pig Chanchi, given to her for a birthday present the previous year during the COVID-19 pandemic, in Buenos Aires, Argentina, Saturday, Sept.
 4, 2021.
 Chanchi has turned out to be a loyal and loving companion — racing to her side when she fainted.
 Natacha Pisarenko/AP Show More Show Less